-- Per Diem rates at the time of travel are allowed for meals only and are based on the U.S. Government services Administration (GSA).
-The GSA establishes the maximum CONUS(Continental United States) Per Diem rates for federal travel customers.
+- Per Diem rates at the time of travel are allowed for meals only and are based on the U.S. Government Services Administration (GSA).
+The GSA establishes the maximum CONUS (Continental United States) Per Diem rates for federal travel customers.
 These rates are reviewed annually. - 2.
+For clarification on travel lasting more than twenty-four consecutive hours, the library allows meal expenses to be combined.
+However, the total amount should not exceed the daily total allotted for meals according to the GSA.
+A twenty-four-hour period is defined for these purposes as 12:00am to 11:59.59pm.
+All other travel less than twenty-four hours will strictly follow what the GSA outlines for each meal of the day. - 3.
 For foreign travel, Google: Foreign Per Diem Rates to locate the most current rates.
 The rates are listed by travel date/country/city.
-According to current government regulations, per diem allowances shall not exceed the maximum found on the government's per diem web page. - 3.
+According to current government regulations, per diem allowances shall not exceed the maximum found on the government's per diem web page. - 4.
 Per Diem is defined as the maximum reimbursement for daily expenses.
 The Library's reimbursement policy for meals is based on documentation of actual expenses.
 Original, detailed and itemized receipts must be submitted for reimbursement.
-The actual costs of all meals, even those less than or equal to \$25.00, is required to be documented on the Conference/Workshop/Program/event Reimbursement Form

-- 4. The Library's reimbursement provision for gratuity is not to exceed 15% of the actual bill prior to tax being charged.
-Any gratuity paid above the 15% will not be reimbursed by the Library unless a valid reason for exceeding is documented and subsequently approved by the Director or his/her designee. - 5.
+The actual costs of all meals, even those less than or equal to \$25.00, is required to be documented on the Conference/Workshop/Program/ Event Reimbursement Form. - 5.
+The Library's reimbursement provision for gratuity is not to exceed 15% of the actual bill prior to tax being charged.
+Any gratuity paid above the 15% will not be reimbursed by the Library unless a valid reason for exceeding is documented and subsequently approved by the Director or his/her designee.
+Gratuity is considered as part of the per diem rates for meals as outlined by the GSA. - 6.
 Payment for group meals while traveling is not recommended.
 Sometimes this is unavoidable due to restaurant policy or special circumstances.